mbta/gtfs-documentation/reference/gtfs-realtime.md

 ### Non-Revenue trips

-Non-revenue vehicle movements, such as traveling to the start point of a trip or movements within a yard, may be exposed in the enchanced feed as non-revenue trips.
+Non-revenue vehicle movements, such as traveling to the start point of a trip or movements within a yard, may be exposed in the enhanced feed as non-revenue trips.
 In general, these trips should not be shown to riders as they do not accept passengers.
-These trips can be identified `trip_id`within the [`TripDescriptor`][mtd] message that starts with `NONREV` combined with all [`StopTimeUpdate`][mstu] messages having a [`ScheduleRelationship`][msr] of skipped.
+These trips can be identified `trip_id` within the [`TripDescriptor`][mtd] message that starts with `NONREV` combined with all [`StopTimeUpdate`][mstu] messages having a [`ScheduleRelationship`][msr] of skipped.